 Selma Powell, Ph.D.

 Senior Lecturer & Special Education Teacher Education Program Director

 Sara Kover, Ph.D.

 Associate Professor & Master of Science in Speech-Language Pathology Program Director

 Department of Speech and Hearing Sciences

-New for prospective students applying for the January 15th, 2022 master's program application deadline: The CASE Scholars application should be completed as an optional part of the UW graduate application for those students who wish to be considered.
+For prospective students applying for the January 13th, 2023 master's program application deadline: The CASE Scholars application should be completed as an optional part of the UW graduate application for those students who wish to be considered.
 In previous years, we have invited accepted MS students to apply using this brief online application form.
-The 2021 CASE Scholars application deadline was Monday, March 15, 2021 at 11:59pm PST.
-That wave of CASE applicants received notification of decisions on March 22nd.
+That wave of CASE applicants received notification of decisions in mid/late March.
 In all cases, if you apply to the CASE Scholars Program, your status as a CASE Scholar will be known to you prior to the decision deadline to accept the offer of admission to the M.S. program.
 Questions can be directed to Dr. Sara Kover (firstname.lastname@example.org).

 - Current or accepted M.S. student in Speech-Language Pathology

 - U.S. Citizen or permanent resident, according to the following (see FAQ below)

 - Agreement to fulfill a two-year service agreement in the public schools immediately post-graduation